ibm-cloud-docs/text-to-speech/voices.md

 Table 1 lists and provides audio samples for the voices that are available for each language and dialect.
 All voices are generally available (GA) for production use.
 For more information about specifying a voice for speech synthesis and about the default voice, see [Specifying a voice for speech synthesis](#specify-voice).

 All voices use [Neural voice technology](#neural-voices).
 Voices are classified into two types based on their quality, capabilities, and availability: *enhanced neural voices* and *neural voices*.
-Unless it is labeled in the *Type / Availability* column as restricted to just one version of the service, a voice is available with both {{site.data.keyword.cloud}} and {{site.data.keyword.icp4dfull}}.
+If it is labeled in the **Type / Availability** column with just one version of the service, *{{site.data.keyword.cloud_notm}} only* or *{{site.data.keyword.icp4dfull_notm}} only*, a voice is restricted to that version.
+Otherwise, the voice is available with both versions of the service.

 | Language | Type / Availability | Voice / Gender | Sample |
 |----------|:-------------------:|:--------------:|:------:|